 Shortly after that, I had the honor of joining the Alameda Art Association, where many of my works are on display among great talented artists of varying kinds.

-My influences range from Georgia O’Keeffe to Ansel Adams and Galen Rowell for my nature work, and MC Escher and Dali for my more abstract work.
-I don’t do very much work with people at this time, but I am beginning to study the techniques of street photographers like Diane Arbus and Cartier-Bresson—so I can’t say I’ll never do it myself.
+My influences range from Georgia O’Keeffe to Ansel Adams and Galen Rowell for my nature work, MC Escher and Dali for my more abstract work, and I admire street photographers like Diane Arbus and Cartier-Bresson, and I can only aspire to reach their level.

 Graphic courtesy Eric Jones